jdi-docs/jdi-light/source/includes/_tutorial.md

     ...
 }
 ```
-And we can easily increase amount of different tests<br/>
+And we can easily increase the amount of different tests<br/>
 Let's cover login functionality with tests:<br/>
 1. No Password<br/>
 2. Wrong Credentials<br/>
 3. No data<br/>
 <br/>
-In order to do this we will create file (UsersDataProvider.java) for our Test Data and put User entities with required values<br/>
+In order to do this we will create a separate file (UsersDataProvider.java) for our Test Data and put User entities with required values there<br/>
-_Note: if you will leave some fields null this data will not be entered_<br/>
+_Note: if you leave some fields null, this data will not be provided_<br/>
 _Because we would like to validate empty values in fields for NO_CREDENTIALS we should set them as empty strings_<br/>
 <br/>
 Now we can write our tests <br/>